IST263/fall2019m004/docs/schedule/week06.md

 ## <i class="fa fa-star"></i>&nbsp;Learning Outcomes ###
 After this week you should be able to

+- Describe the box model
+- Describe how the browser paints the page
-- Describe responsive design
+- Describe Block & Inline elements
-- Use a simple CSS framework

 ---